-After successfully completing the year of official mentoring as part of the FMP Class, the second year proteges are encouraged to continue informal communication with their mentor.
-Additionally during this second year, these proteges are offered an intense workshop to help them begin to build the components of their Third-Year Review packet (in accordance with their respective departmental governance document).
-A copy of the 2017-2018 FMP Annual Report can be found on this link
+After successfully completing the year of official mentoring as part of one of the FMP path classes, the second year proteges are encouraged to continue informal communication with their mentor.
+A copy of the 2018-2019 FMP Annual Report can be found on this link

 Who will be involved?